trekhleb/homemade-machine-learning/README.md

 # Homemade Machine Learning

-_For Octave/MatLab version of this repository check [machine-learning-octave](https://github.com/trekhleb/machine-learning-octave) project._
+_For Octave/MatLab version of this repository please check [machine-learning-octave](https://github.com/trekhleb/machine-learning-octave) project._

 > This repository contains examples of popular machine learning algorithms implemented in Python with code examples and mathematics behind them being explained.
 Each algorithm has Jupyter demo to make the learning process more interactive and to give you a possibility to play with training data, algorithms configurations and to immediately see the results, charts and predictions in your browser.